CartoDB/mobile-sdk/doc/sdk_with_carto.md

 For select account plans, you can connect to the CARTO Engine APIs via Mobile SDK, to retrieve map visualizations and table data from your CARTO account. _API access is not available for free users._ [Contact us](mailto:sales@carto.com) for questions about your account plan and enabling this feature.

-## SDK and CARTO APIs

-If you are using other CARTO Engines, you can automatically define mobile map feature for rendering directly from the client-side.
-This involves some additional, unique Mobile SDK API parameters to be included with the CARTO Engine CARTO.js, Maps API, and SQL API requests.

-1) Load a [CARTO.js](/docs/carto-engine/carto-js/) *viz.json* visualization for managing mobile layers

-  - `CartoVisLoader` is used to load and configure all corresponding layers
-  - `CartoVisBuilder` is high level interface for loading VisJSON configurations.
-You can define which mobile layers are configured and visualized by default

-  **Tip:** For additional viz.json mobile map rendering, see how to [Publish a Mobile Map](#publish-a-mobile-map).

-2) Integrate with the [Maps API](/docs/carto-engine/maps-api/) for anonymous or named maps

-  `CartoMapsService` is a mobile service that can be used to automatically configure layers using anonymous map configurations, or by using parametrized named maps

-3) Integrate with the [SQL API](/docs/carto-engine/sql-api/) for accessing database

-  `CartoSQLService` is a high-level interface for the CARTO SQL Service.
-The mobile service can be used to query data from CARTO databases using explicit SQL queries. _Note that this is only available for Public datasets._

 ## Loading CARTO Map Data to Mobile Apps

 You can also manage mobile rendering by defining how mobile features load with the CARTO APIs and with the CARTO Builder.
 For example: